-NOTE: The information below is relevant to customers of Revue Publisher, a version of Revue for large creators and publications.
+NOTE: The information below is relevant to customers of Revue Publisher, a version of Revue for large creators and publications, currently in private beta.

 If you want to add a step where someone can proof-read or quality-check the work done by individual editors before they send or schedule a newsletter issue, we’ve got you covered.

 During the onboarding phase of signing up to a Publisher plan, you’ll be asked whether you’d like to enable the Approval workflow.
 Below, you’ll find an explanation of how that works and how you can enable it for specific newsletters.